 Seeking to develop independent enquirers

-Exploring the beliefs of others, to better understand our own
+Exploring the beliefs and world views of others, to better understand our own

 |Team Leader of Religious Education||Mrs C Duke|

 |Assistant Headteacher/Consultant RE Teacher in charge of SIAMS/Christian Ethos||Mrs A Smith|

 |Teacher of RE and Worship Coordinator||Mrs R Bradberry|